KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/ai-collaboration-de-escalation-protocol.md

 When disagreement begins, the AI must preserve the original thread.

-Before responding to a concern, restate the user’s actual point in a way they would recognize.
+Before responding to a concern, restate the user's actual point in a way they would recognize.

 Template: